Yvonne Strahovski: Career

 Strahovski started acting at school when she played Viola in the school production of Twelfth Night.
 She appeared in film and television roles in Australia, including a turn on satirical show Double the Fist and as Freya Lewis in the Australian drama series headLand.
 She has also appeared in Channel Nine's Sea Patrol.

 Strahovski sent in her audition tape for the TV series Chuck while in the United States auditioning for roles in other shows, namely NBC's 2007 series Bionic Woman.
-After running lines with Zachary Levi she was cast as Sarah Walker.
-Six months later, she moved to the United States.
-Strahovski adopted the more phonetic spelling of Strahovski as her stage name in place of Strzechowski at this time, at producer Josh Schwartz's behest.
+She was cast as Sarah Walker after running lines with Zachary Levi.
+She relocated to the United States six months later.
+Strahovski adopted the more phonetic spelling of Strahovski as her stage name in place of Strzechowski at this time.

-Strahovski is fluent in Polish and English, and employed it in a brief exchange with a colleague in the Chuck episode "Chuck Versus the Wookiee" and again in the episodes "Chuck Versus the Three Words" and "Chuck Versus the Honeymooners".
+In addition to English, Strahovski is fluent in Polish, and employed it in a brief exchange with a colleague in the Chuck episode "Chuck Versus the Wookiee" and again in the episodes "Chuck Versus the Three Words" and "Chuck Versus the Honeymooners".
 Although she portrays an American in the series, she briefly spoke in a "Hollywood" Australian accent in the episode "Chuck Versus the Ex".

 Strahovski appears in Mass Effect Galaxy, Mass Effect 2, and Mass Effect 3 as the voice of Miranda Lawson.
 She had her face scanned and animated so she could portray Lawson in Mass Effect 2.

 Strahovski voices Aya Brea in the English version of the Parasite Eve spinoff, The 3rd Birthday.
 She appeared in a CollegeHumor sketch in April 2011, parodying the music styles of Katy Perry, Ke$ha, Lady Gaga, and Justin Bieber.

 Strahovski appeared in the 2011 film Killer Elite, alongside Jason Statham, Clive Owen, and Robert De Niro.
 She appeared in the 2012 comedy The Guilt Trip, opposite Seth Rogen and Barbra Streisand.